jmuehlig/perf-cpp/docs/counters.md

     * The output from this command will provide the identifier (ID) that can be used as a raw value to reference the event.

 ## Runtime Hardware Querying
-To ensure compatibility and optimal performance measurement, you can probe the specific hardware capabilities at runtime using the `perf::HardwareInfo` class, which helps determine the necessary counters and features to use based on the underlying CPU architecture.
+To ensure compatibility and optimal performance measurement, you can probe the specific hardware capabilities at runtime using the `perf::HardwareInfo` class.
+This allows you to determine the appropriate counters and features based on the underlying CPU architecture.

 &rarr; [See code example](../examples/address_sampling.cpp)

 ```cpp
 #include <perfcpp/hardware_info.h>